Your Guide to the First Home Super Saver Scheme

 The FHSS helps first home buyers save for their deposit faster because concessional contributions (also know as pre-tax contributions) are taxed at 15% instead of your normal tax rate.
 This means that super contributions made, and later withdrawn, through the FHSSS will be taxed at a significantly lower rate.

-Voluntary contributions through the scheme are capped at $15,000 per year, and $30,000 in total.
-This means you’ll want to start saving at least two years before you intend to buy to take full advantage of the scheme.
+Voluntary contributions through the scheme are capped at $15,000 per year, and $50,000 in total.
+This means you’ll want to start saving at least three years before you intend to buy to take full advantage of the scheme.